avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 There are **2 main logical groups of containers**:

-  - our **microservices** (on the diagram inside light grey colored box)
+  - **microservices** (on the diagram inside light grey colored box)
-  - other **'infrastructure' services** like database, elastic, memcache and rabbitmq (on the diagram inside dark blue box).
+  - **'infrastructure' services** like database, elastic, memcache and rabbitmq (on the diagram inside dark blue box).
 These are built and deployed straight from image pulled from official Docker registry.
 So nothing fancy.

 (I figured combining containers into logical groups would help picture this integration easier, as having arrows from every microservice container to 'infrastructure' service container will make diagram cluttered so it'll be hard to understand)

 **Containers running microservices** are connected to **“infrastructure”** service **containers** using Docker Compose’s **links** instruction, which automatically links one container to another and enables sharing connection strings via environment variables, so in our service `config/database.yml` file you’ll specify connection details using environment varaibles, something like this:

+#### config/database.yml

 {% highlight yaml %}
 #